eblade/restnote/README.md

   when using the function.
 * `TARGET` is the variable to store the function in.

-The function will only have access to the variable you pass in.
+The function will only have access to the variables you pass in.
 Functions are called using the `call` command:

     call FUNCTION, ARG1, ..., ARGn -> result